Real Estate Tax, Appeals & Assessments

 • The 2024 assessments are available on the website

-If you are uncertain about the accuracy of your 2024 assessment, on the basis of value or equity with other properties, please follow these steps:
+If you are uncertain about the accuracy of your 2024 assessment, on the basis of value or equity with other properties, you may:

-2. If the appraiser is not able to satisfy your concerns, you may request an administrative appeal of your assessment.
+2. File an administrative appeal of your assessment.
 The County appraiser considers market information relative to the property and information provided by the taxpayer.
 If this information shows the assessed value should be changed, the appraiser will make the necessary adjustment.
 If the evidence does not support a change, the appraiser will explain the reasons for not changing the assessment.
-The deadline for filing a Administrative Appeal for tax year 2024 assessments with the Real Estate Assessments Office is June 3, 2024.
+The deadline for filing an Administrative Appeal for tax year 2024 assessments with the Real Estate Assessments Office was June 3, 2024.
+Appeal forms can be mailed to Real Estate Assessments Office, 4379 Ridgewood Center Drive Suite 203, Woodbridge, VA 22192 or emailed to [email protected]

-3. If you don't agree with the result of your administrative appeal, you may appeal to the Board of Equalization (BOE).
-The BOE is composed of eight County taxpayers and is established by the Board of County Supervisors to render an independent third party opinion in cases of disagreement between the taxpayer and the assessing official.
-Although the BOE is a quasi-judicial board, there is no application fee, and an attorney is not required.
-The deadline for filing an assessment appeal for tax year 2024 assessments with the BOE is July 1, 2024.
+3. File an appeal to the Board of Equalization (BoE).
+The BoE is composed of eight County taxpayers and is established by the Board of County Supervisors to render an independent third party opinion in cases of disagreement between the taxpayer and the assessing official.
+Although the BoE is a quasi-judicial board, there is no application fee, and an attorney is not required.
+The deadline for filing an assessment appeal for tax year 2024 assessments with the BoE was July 1, 2024.

 Section 58.1-3379 of the Code of Virginia states "In all cases brought before the board, there shall be a presumption that the valuation determined by the assessor is correct. " and "The board shall hear and give consideration to such complaints and shall adjust and equalize such assessment and shall, moreover, be charged with the especial duty of increasing as well as decreasing assessments, whether specific complaint be laid or not, if in its judgment, the same be necessary to equalize and accomplish the end that the burden of taxation shall rest equally upon all citizens of such county or city."

-You may appeal to the Circuit Court of Prince William County within three years of the assessment.
+4. File an appeal with the Circuit Court of Prince William County within three years of the assessment.

 *** We apologize for any issues you have accessing account information on the assessments website.
 Please verify that your browser does not have any plug-ins, extensions, or settings that force HTTPS (secure) on a website, such as the extension "HTTPS Everywhere".
 If you have Microsoft Edge installed on your machine, it is our understanding that it is able to resolve the lookup page without any settings changes.